 That third paper is all about versioning and uniqueness, two related topics that have interested me a lot over the years as they remain the necessary foundations of any good document management system.

-I try to do my bit for the markup community by peer-reviewing papers for XML Prague and Balisage, and these days I’m also one of the organisers of Markup UK.
+I try to do my bit for the markup community by peer-reviewing papers for XML Prague and Balisage, and I’m one of the organisers of Markup UK.
 It’s fun and challenging, and I tend to learn a lot.
+These days I’m also the team lead for a bunch of XML developers, which arguably is just as important because I am effectively bringing more people into the fray.